qq7te/radical-product/src/_training_posts/2022-07-03-innovation-training.md

 titleThree: Benefits
 titleThreeSubtitleOne: Efficient innovation
-descriptionTitleThreeSubtitleOne: This training will help you define the vision and strategy to drive your iterations.
+descriptionTitleThreeSubtitleOne: This corporate innovation training will help you define the vision and strategy to drive your iterations.
 You’ll learn to pivot when you need to without catching Pivotitis and how you can listen to customers without catching Obsessive Sales Disorder.
 iconTitleThreeSubtitleOne: /images/bulb-bro.png

 titleThreeSubtitleTwo: Give your team clarity
 descriptionTitleThreeSubtitleTwo: Methodologies such as Lean and Agile are the equivalent of a fast car - they give you speed in execution.
-This training will help you define your destination and navigate to it so that you can make the best use of your fast car.
+This innovation training will help you define your destination and navigate to it so that you can make the best use of your fast car.
 iconTitleThreeSubtitleTwo: /images/give-your-bro.png

 titleFour: Pricing and structure
-titleFourDescription: Get this training for $ 10,000 for up to 15 people for training
+titleFourDescription: Get this innovation training for $ 10,000 for up to 15 people for training
 titleFourDescription2: This training is delivered in the following two sessions